pertusa/tva/docs/mltva.md

    The algorithm uses Haar-like features, which are simple rectangular patterns.
 These features are used to capture the presence of oriented contrasts between different regions of an image.
 For example, a feature might focus on the intensity difference between the eye region and the cheek region in a face.

 2. **Integral image**
    The Haar features are efficiently calculated using the integral image.
 This is a representation of an image that allows for the rapid calculation of the sum of pixel values in any rectangular area.
-In this representation, each point $(x, y)$ in the integral image contains the sum of the pixel values above and to the left of $(x, y)$, inclusive.
+In this representation, each point \((x, y)\) in the integral image contains the sum of the pixel values above and to the left of \((x, y)\), inclusive.

 3. **Adaptive Boosting (AdaBoost):**
    AdaBoost is a supervised machine learning method based on boosting.
 In the context of the Viola-Jones algorithm, it is used to select a small number of important features from a larger set, and also to train classifiers that use these features.